 It is true that popping a pill is a lot easier than doing exercise for depression, but look at how exercise could help you (as it helped me):

 - beat obesity

-- achieve the ideal weight for my height
+- achieve an ideal weight for your height

 - normalize blood pressure